risawitama/verbose-potato/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!